-Are you worried about how you will pay the bills if you are laid off from work?
+Job loss insurance is coverage for full-time workers that provide a temporary income in case the policyholder should lose their job.
+Many people worry about how they will pay their bills if they are laid off from work.
 If you don’t have funds in reserve to cover your expenses until you line up another job, there are companies that sell job loss insurance that will supplement your income if you find yourself in this unfortunate circumstance.

 You may be eligible for state-provided unemployment insurance benefits if you lose your job through no fault of your own.
 However, unemployment compensation will be a portion of your previous salary, not all of it.
 Job loss insurance could help you to make up some of the difference while you are seeking employment.

-Job loss insurance (also known as supplemental unemployment insurance) provides income in the case of a layoff, business closing, job elimination or other covered separation from employment.
-Most policies don’t provide coverage if you quit, retire or are fired from a job.
+Job loss insurance—also known as supplemental unemployment insurance—provides income in the case of a layoff.
+It may also cover a business closing, job elimination, or other covered separation from employment.
+Most policies don’t provide coverage if you quit, retire, or are fired from a job.
 There are several types of supplemental unemployment policies available:

 Supplemental Unemployment Insurance Benefits

 In order to receive benefits, you must have been laid off or terminated without fault.
-If you quit, retire or are fired, you won’t qualify.
-Most job loss policies have a waiting period (60 days to six months) for eligibility to receive benefits after you have enrolled in the plan.
+If you quit, retire, or are fired, you won’t qualify.
+Most job loss policies have a waiting period of 60 days to six months before eligibility to receive benefits.
+The waiting period begins after you have enrolled in the plan.
 If you lose your job sooner than that, you can't collect.

 Take the time to research private unemployment plans before you sign up, so you fully understand the costs, eligibility requirements, and benefits.

-Is it worth buying job loss insurance?
-Before you make that decision, evaluate your employment circumstances and personal finances to determine if the risk is worth the expense of paying an insurance premium.
+Before you make that decision to purchase private unemployment insurance, evaluate your employment circumstances.
+Also, review your personal finances to determine if the risk is worth the expense of paying an insurance premium.

-Are you in a job or career field that is in high demand and at least somewhat recession-resistant?
+If you have a job or career that is in high demand, it may be at least somewhat recession-resistant.
 If so, the time it will take you to find a new job will be shorter and you may not need coverage.
 In a strong job market, qualified candidates get hired quickly.

-Do you have an emergency fund that would tide you over during a period of unemployment?
+You should have an emergency fund that would cover your expenses and tide you over during a period of unemployment.
 Experts recommend having on hand enough money to cover three to six months of living expenses.
-If you don’t have that much (or haven’t thought about setting up an emergency fund), it’s never too little or too late to put aside whatever you can to start an emergency fund to cover unplanned expenses.
+If you don’t have that much—or haven’t thought about setting up an emergency fund—it’s never too late to put aside whatever you can to start the fund.

-Is job loss insurance worth it?The answer is: it depends on your financial situation.
+Your financial situation and the type of job you have will determine if buying private or supplemental unemployment insurance is worth the cost of the monthly premium.
 If you’re living paycheck to paycheck without savings to carry you through a period of unemployment, the extra funds can help to pay your bills.

-If you’ve got an employer/union-provided job loss benefit plan, or a mortgage or personal loan protection plan, you may be covered.
+If you’ve got an employer or union-provided job loss benefit plan or a mortgage or personal loan protection plan, your expenses may be partially covered.
 An emergency fund combined with state unemployment benefits may be enough to tide you over, especially in times of low unemployment.